Valley Cottage Library Reopening FAQ

 What if I don’t know what I want to read?

 We’ve got you covered.
 Our librarians are trained experts on finding you exactly the right book.
 They will ask you some questions about the types of books you have enjoyed and recommend an array of titles for your consideration.
-Read on – our librarians recommend some resources in the question below!
+Call or email us and we will be happy to match you with exactly the right book for you!

 Librarians in each of our departments are in-house experts on our resources and have provided some online guidance for armchair browsing.